PostOwl/postowl-website/content/docs/administration-guide/deploy.md

 We'll be adding instructions for deploying to other hosts soon.
 If you have success deploying to other platforms, please [let us know](https://github.com/PostOwl/postowl/discussions/categories/show-and-tell) or submit a PR documenting how you did it.

+## Sending email in production

+PostOwl uses [nodemailer](https://nodemailer.com/about/) to send email notifications when you send letters to friends.

+The application will run without a real SMTP server configured so **you can enter dummy data for the SMTP settings when deploying if you don't need to send emails**.

+If you'd like to send emails but don't have an SMTP server to use, we recommend [mailgun](https://www.mailgun.com/).
+Their free tier will cover usage for a personal PostOwl site.
+You'll need to own a domain name to get set up with mailgun.
+Follow their documentation to activate your domain for email sending.
+Then generate an SMTP password from their admin interface (click 'Reset password' under Sending > Domain Settings > SMTP credentials to get a password for a new domain).

 ## Deployment to fly.io

 **PostOwl runs for free on [fly.io](https://fly.io/)** which is one of the reasons we're recommending their platform for the first release.
 If you follow the steps here you should have a live site in about 15 minutes.